RimWorld-zh/RimTrans/README.md

 # RimTrans

-A translation tool for RimWorld.
+A translation tool for RimWorld Core and Mod!

 ---